 Elderly patients can struggle to afford dental care without having any dental insurance.
 And while Medicaid and Medicare have some dental coverage, they are usually not enough to cover most cosmetic procedures and routine procedures.

 Older adults can use a variety of methods to cut down the cost of out-of-pocket dental care, including dental schools and clinical trials.
-But one of the best methods to save without insurance is by using Flossy.
+But one of the best methods to save without insurance or if you have poor dental coverage is by using Flossy.

 Flossy is a pay-as-you-go service that you can download onto any smartphone.
 See transparent pricing within the app and only pay for the services you receive — no hidden fees or membership dues.